Goulburn railway station: Platforms and services

 Goulburn has one side platform and one island platform with two faces.
-It is serviced by early morning and evening NSW TrainLink Southern Highlands Line services to and from Sydney Central, Campbelltown and Moss Vale.
+It is serviced by early morning and evening Sydney Trains Intercity Southern Highlands Line services to and from Sydney Central, Campbelltown and Moss Vale.

 During the day, it is served by one NSW TrainLink road coach service to/from Moss Vale.

 It is also serviced by NSW TrainLink Xplorer and XPT long-distance services from Sydney to Canberra, Griffith and Melbourne.
 The Griffith Xplorer combines with the Canberra Xplorer to operate as one train between Sydney and Goulburn.

-Opening hours and amenities

-The Goulburn Station Travel Centre is open between 3.45am - 9.00pm with staff on site from 3.30am - 12.00am every day of the year.

-The following amenities are available at the station: